adamggrim/textwarp/README.md

     --snake-case           convert_to_snake_case
     --straight-quotes      convert “curly quotes” to "straight quotes" --strip                remove leading and trailing whitespace
-    --swapcase             convert LOWERCASE to all caps and vice versa --time-to-read         calculate time to read
+    --swapcase             swap the case of all alphabetical characters --time-to-read         calculate time to read
     --title-case           Convert to Title Case
     --uppercase            CONVERT TO ALL CAPS